techidaily/site-easy-unlock-android/source/_posts/top-10-password-cracking-tools-for-oneplus-nord-n30-5g-by-drfone-android.md

 ![find my device](https://images.wondershare.com/drfone/article/2022/10/set-screen-lock-2.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JAkb8Bv3AU4?si=2rHwnZYTzTLieKgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Step 2:** Click "Erase my device," which you will see on the left half of your screen.
 After affirming the Delete capability, your phone will boot into recovery and begin playing out a production line reset.
 It is difficult to stop or drop on your android gadget when you endorse this activity.
 Regardless of whether you shut down your Android phone - the reboot will continue on startup.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 Recovery Mode